markwylde/google-to-ddg/README.md

 ## Why?

-I have my default search engine set to DuckDuckGo, but sometimes when I'm in a rush, I'll just try and go straight to Google, using the hash bang.
+I have my default search engine set to DuckDuckGo, but sometimes when I'm in a rush, I'll just try and go straight to Google, using the Google [bang](https://duckduckgo.com/bang).

-I frequently get CAPTCHA's on Google, and as I refuse to solve them, it means I have to retype in my search query.
+I frequently get CAPTCHA's on Google, and as I refuse to solve them, it means I have to retype my search query again into DuckDuckGo, or another search engine.

 This extension puts links to some better search engines at the top of the Google CAPTCHA page.